nagyistoce/cocoatutorials/gsoc13/msvc64/ReadMe.txt

      You may have to hand-edit the vcproj and sln files to hide the 64 bit information.
      See the notes about Visual Studio Express for more information about this.

-     Build time is 30 minutes on a 2.2GHz Duo Core and consumes 3.0 gBytes of disk space.
+     Build time is about 60 minutes on a 2.2GHz Duo Core and consumes 4.0 gBytes of disk space.

 1.4  What is built
      The DLL builds use the DLL version of the C runtime libraries